xiaolou86/shardeum-docs/docs/basics/claim.md

 ![claim_8](/img/claim/claim_8.png)

-*tweet required to avoid malicious activities or abuse of the faucet
+*Tweet required to avoid malicious activities or abuse of the faucet and to spread Shardeum/its mission to bring decentralization to everyone

 4. Twitter will automatically open with a pre-populated tweet.
 Replace the blank address: 0x0000000000000000000000000000000000000000, with your account address and post the tweet.